 The anti-tumor effect of ferrichrome was stronger than that of 5-FU and cisplatin

 To compare the anti-tumor effect of ferrichrome and currently available anti-tumor agents, SW620 cells were treated with these agents.
 An SRB assay revealed that the tumor-suppressive effect of ferrichrome was superior to that of 5-FU and cisplatin (Figure 3A).
 To assess the antitumor effects of ferrichrome and 5-FU in vivo, a mouse xenograft model of SW620 cells was constructed, and experimental agents were directly injected into the tumor.
-The tumor volume and weight were significantly suppressed by the administration of either 0.5 mg / kg of ferrichrome or 5-FU in comparison to the control group, and the tumor suppressive effect of ferrichrome was superior to that of 5-FU (Figure 3B).
+The tumor volume and weight were significantly suppressed by 0.5 mg/kg of ferrichrome but not by the same concentration of 5-FU compared to the control group (Figure 3B).
 These data indicated that ferrichrome exerted a strong tumor-suppressive effect, and its effect was superior to that of currently available anti-tumor agents, including 5-FU and cisplatin, both in vitro and in vivo.

 The effect of ferrichrome in combination with 5-FU is stronger that of 5-FU alone in vivo

 The prognosis of colorectal cancer patients with an insufficient response to 5-FU or cisplatin treatment is poor, so enhancing the effect of 5-FU is clinically important for improving the outcome of such patients.
 To assess the combination effect of ferrichrome and currently available anti-tumor agents, the mixture of ferrichrome and cisplatin or 5-FU was administered to SW620 cells.
 The SRB assay revealed that the anti-tumor effect of low-dose (0.2 µg/mL) ferrichrome was equal to or stronger than that of low-dose (0.2 µg/mL) 5-FU or cisplatin.
 The combination of ferrichrome and 5-FU highly suppressed the tumor growth compared to 5-FU alone, but the combination of ferrichrome and cisplatin showed no additional anti-tumor effect (Figure 3C, D).
 Ferrichrome (0.5 mg/kg) and 5-FU (5 mg/kg) were then intraperitoneally injected into SW620 transplanted nude mice.
 The concentration of 5-FU was determined based on the FOLFOX regimen generally used in colorectal cancer patients.
-The tumor volume and weight were reduced by treatment with ferrichrome or 5-FU.
-The tumor-suppressive effect was significantly augmented by the combination of ferrichrome and 5-FU compared to single-agent administration of either one (Figure 4A).
-Likewise, ferrichrome (5 mg/kg) and 5-FU (5 mg/kg) were intraperitoneally administered to the AOM-DSS carcinogenesis model mice.
-The average tumor size of the combination treatment group was smaller in comparison to the single treatment group (Control; 399.8±190.2, Ferrichrome; 144.5±168.9, 5-FU; 162.0±72.7, ferrichrome and 5-FU; 92.2±84.4), suggesting an additional effect of ferrichrome on colorectal cancer cells when the effect of 5-FU is insufficient (Figure 4B).
+The tumor size and weight were reduced by treatment with ferrichrome or 5-FU.
+The tumor-suppressive effect was significantly augmented by the combination of ferrichrome and 5-FU compared to single-agent administration of either one (Figure 3E).
+These findings indicate that ferrichrome exerts an additional anti-tumor effect on colorectal cancer cells when the effect of 5-FU is insufficient.

 Ferrichrome is an anti-tumor molecule with few adverse effects